Specimen Collection: Sputum - CE

 Ensure that the sputum trap is tightly sealed before wiping to prevent contaminating the specimen.

 - Offer tissues to the patient after suctioning.
-Dispose of the tissues in the emesis basin or appropriate waste receptacle.
+Dispose of the tissues in an appropriate waste receptacle.

 - Offer the patient mouth care, if desired.